Get all the latest Airbnb data for Mozambique

 Is short-term renting allowed in Mozambique in 2026?

-The main legal framework governing short-term rentals in Mozambique is Decree No. 74/2022, which regulates tourist enterprises, restaurants, and "alojamento local" (local accommodation), establishing registration and operating requirements for anyone hosting paying guests.
+The main legal framework for short-term rentals in Mozambique is Decree 74/2022, which regulates tourist enterprises and local accommodation, including homes, apartments, accommodation establishments, and bedrooms.

 For a more general view, you can read our article detailing what exactly foreigners can own and buy in Mozambique.